imhak/pg/README.md

 # Welcome to My Page!

 ## About Me 🙋‍♂️
 Hi!
 I'm Imran, a software developer and an IT professional *(and a trader)*.
 I do software development, computer networking, virtualization infrastructure and help desk support.
+My background is in Physics, but I excel at coding during my study.
 I'm passionate in learning new stuff mainly in Physics, Computer Science and just about anything in IT.

 My hobby is reading (yes, such a cliche).
 As a pro-digitalize everything freak, Joplin and Emacs-Org mode have been my go to personal management.
 Except for my work or project management, a white board with a kanban flavour to it still my preference (please do let me know if you have better approach).

+📧 imrh@protonmail.com

 ## My Projects 👨‍💻
 - Python Personal Library System Application